yoshimii/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.
+A token is JSON object of type JWT (JSON Web Token) that is given to the user once certain security checks are met such as a valid username and password.
+This token is then used to prove that a user is logged in and is authorized to specific client side content.

 - [ ] What steps can you take in your web apps to keep your data secure?
+Don’t store tokens/passwords etc. in cookies.
+Encrypt the information that is stored in cookies.

 - [ ] Describe how web servers work.
+Web servers are there to serve the client what they ask for.
+Based on how the client sends instructions to the server it can receive the proper data.
+Instructions for what data to send back can be: get, post, put, delete etc. Depending on what instruction and optional payload the server it will act accordingly.
+The client will then be able to update the UI.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.
+Create-Post
+Read-Get
+Update-Put
+Delete- Delete

 ## Project Set Up